 That’s just a nun with a bag of oranges

-It was the image above that set the tone for this Wunderwall.
-The title derives from my first ever visit to Turku, Finland’s oldest city, in the summer of 2012.
-On a walk through the city I asked Peter McLean — a printmaker who I had just undertaken a residency with in nearby Fiskars Village — a question about a mural we had walked past on the exterior walls of the Aboa Vetus & Ars Nova museum.
+The title for this Wunderwall derives from my first ever visit to Turku, Finland’s oldest city.
+In the summer of 2012, I asked Peter McLean — a printmaker who I had just undertaken a residency with in nearby Fiskars Village — a question about a mural we had walked past on the exterior walls of the Aboa Vetus & Ars Nova museum.
 The answer was of course ‘That’s just a nun with a bag of oranges’.

 I pounced on the phrase for its accuracy and absurdity.
 The statement seemed to sum-up how I was feeling about life in general, and the search for meaning as I meandered through it.
 A sort of off-the-cuff remark that meant nothing and yet revealed much.